vupiggy/pandoctools/README.md

 ## Styles

+CSS for HTML, LaTeX templates and configuration for PDF are in `styles` directory.

 ## Fonts

-The users will have to put their own fonts in `fonts` directory since almost all fonts are licensed so that can not be provided in an open sourced project.
+The users will have to put their own fonts in `fonts` directory or somewhere else since almost all fonts are licensed so that can not be provided in an open sourced project.
+To set font path other than `fonts`, modify `TEXFONTPATH` variable in `make/Makefile.in` properly.
-The users might need to modify `styles/md2pdf_template.tex` to use their favorite fonts for PDF output.
+The users might also need to modify `styles/md2pdf_template.tex` to use their favorite fonts for PDF output.
 See [fontspec](https://ctan.org/pkg/fontspec?lang=en) for more details.
-It's unlikely the users need to do anything with HTML output.
+It's likely that the users need to do nothing for HTML output.